brandonchuck/Digital-Clock/README.md

 - Webpage displays the current 12-hour time and date written in "DayOfWeek, Month Day Year format".

 # Website
-- Here's a link to the website hosted via Github Pages! https://brandonchuck.github.io/Project-2-DigitalClockApp/
+- See it [here](https://brandonchuck.github.io/Project-2-DigitalClockApp/) on Github Pages!

 # Preview